 Collaborating with them gives you access to an even broader audience.
 Their audience will be highly engaged, and that can help you generate B2B sales leads.
 Additionally, when your audience notices that an influencer has partnered with you, they will start trusting you even further.
 This can improve your brand trust.

 Attending trade shows is one of the best ways to make inroads in your industry.
 It should be a cornerstone of any good B2B sales strategy.
 Big trade shows are a major draw for the top players in an industry.
 This makes it easy to quickly network and get some valuable face time with a large number of senior executives in your industry.
-Doing this can give you tremendous perspective about your industry.
+Doing this can give you tremendous perspective on your industry.
 Additionally, you can even grow your network.

 However, trade shows aren’t just a place to schmooze with executives.
 In many cases, they are where some of the biggest deals in the industry are made.
-The only downside is that you will have to compete for attention with your industry rivals who will likely be in attendance as well.
+The only downside is that you will have to compete for attention with your industry rivals, who will likely be in attendance as well.

 However, the increased exposure will ensure that you can not only generate more B2B sales leads but can even promote your brand to more people.
-If your business isn’t ready for the international big leagues though, you could organize smaller trade shows at a regional level.
+If your business isn’t ready for the international big leagues, though, you could organize smaller trade shows at a regional level.
 This can reduce competition and give you a better chance of promoting your brand.

 Alternatively, you could hold an invite-only executive event.
 This will allow you to court potential industry buyers in the local area without having to compete with larger corporations.